If you want to understand how to batch edit in Lightroom, you’ve come to the right place.

 How do I copy the settings to a new photo?

 In the Develop Module, select the photo from which you want to copy the settings.
-Use the keyboard shortcut ‘Control + C’ (‘Command + C’ on Mac) and press the button ‘Check All’ and then the ‘Copy’ button in the right bottom corner.
+Use the keyboard shortcut ‘Control + C’ (‘Command + C’ on Mac), press the ‘Check All’ button, and then the ‘Copy’ button in the right bottom corner.
 Next, select the next photo and use the shortcut ‘Ctrl + V’ (‘Command + V’ on Mac) to paste the settings.

 As you can see, if you understand how to batch edit in Lightroom, it can be a valuable tool for quickly processing a large number of digital images.
 In combination with preset-based editing, you can speed up and streamline the editing process in Lightroom even further.